AustinMadert/real_estate_opportunity_lih/Project_Walkthrough.md

 groups properties by regions across Austin.
 Once I had these clusters I could take the centroids and use them as way points to calculate the relative dispersion of properties across the city.
 Here are those centroids plotted on a map of Austin:

-I used silhoette scoring to help me determine the number for k that made the most sense when clustering the properties based on latitude and longitude.
+I used silhouette scoring to help me determine the number for k that made the most sense when clustering the properties based on latitude and longitude.
 I'll let you read more into the specifics of the silhouette scoring in the <a href='https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html'>sci-kit learn documentation</a> but the gist is that it is a measure of cluster quality.
-To maximize the silhoette score is to maximize the similarity between points within clusters.
+To maximize the silhouette score is to maximize the similarity between points within clusters.
 In running a few tests, I found that 15 clusters maximized the coherence of my clusters.
 Here is the score plot that I generated using the sci-kit learn boilerplate: